cap10morgan/rucursive/README.md

       end
     end

 symbol_keyed_hash will then have all symbol keys.
-In other words, the same keys and values as big_hash but "more_stuff" and "whoa" will be :more_stuff and :whoa instead.
+In other words, it will have the same keys and values as big_hash but "more_stuff" and "whoa" will be :more_stuff and :whoa instead.

 ## License